somarkn99/transla-genius/README.md

 ### Example of Using the `fullyTranslated` Scope

-The `Translatable` trait provides a `fullyTranslated` scope that allows you to filter models that are fully translated in the target language.
-For example, if you want to retrieve all posts that are fully translated into Arabic:
+The `Translatable` trait provides a `fullyTranslated` scope that allows you to filter models that are fully translated in the Supported Languages.

 ```php
 $posts = Post::fullyTranslated()->get();
 ```

-This scope checks if all translatable fields have a translation in the target language (in this case, Arabic).
+This scope checks if all translatable fields have a translation in the Supported Languages.
 It ensures that only records with complete translations are returned, which is useful for ensuring data consistency and completeness.

 ## How It Works